alexdresko/HSPI/docs/source/features.rst

 -------------

 * All C# builds in HSPI are validated against a fairly strict set of static code analysis rules in an effort to automate code quality checks.
+* A Resharper "Code Cleanup" setting called "HSPI" helps to ensure all code follows the same standards.